Will the Wolf Survive: Recording and composition

 Featuring more elaborate musical arrangements than the stripped down, hard-driving records he had become famous for, Will the Wolf Survive was recorded digitally.
 It proved a greater commercial success than the singer's previous several releases, the peak of Jennings' popularity having passed.
 Some tracks, such as "Where Does Love Go" and "Suddenly Single," have a glossy, contemporary sound typical of Bowen at the time that dates them to an extent, but Jennings singing is characteristically strong.
 The well-known title track, originally performed by Los Lobos, was the album's most successful single, reaching #5 on the country charts, and can be interpreted as Jennings' own personal statement about his past battles with the music industry and his own ongoing sobriety.
 The theme of sobriety is also explored on "Working Without a Net," which reached #7 on the charts and finds the singer contemplating touring without the crutch of drugs ("Up on the high wire, the crowd begins to call/Some want you to fly, some want to see you fall").
 "What'll You Do When I'm Gone" also made the Top 10, peaking at #8.
 Steve Earle's "The Devil's Right Hand", first performed on this album, would go on to be covered once more by Jennings, this time with the Highwaymen, on 1995's The Road Goes on Forever.

-Reception
+Critical reception

 Will the Wolf Survive topped the Billboard country albums chart in 1986, Jennings' first LP to do so since 1980's Music Man.
 AllMusic deems it "one of his better albums."